Flogging Faith

 In the end, it is only an imitation, but that is merely a trivial matter when in distress.

-The Holy Temple is also described as having inherited miracles in the description for its charm, which is again consistent with the wisdom inherited by the Archdrake Sect.
-Likewise, the final line added to the updated description of the monastery set claims that its pure white appearance symbolizes the deceit the Holy Temple hides, which coincides perfectly with the updated texts to other items mentioned earlier.
+Inheriting miracles is attributed to the Holy Temple in the description for its charm, which is again consistent with the wisdom inherited by the Archdrake Sect.
+Likewise, the final line added to the updated description of the monastery set claims that its pure white appearance symbolizes the deceit the Holy Temple hides.
+This coincides all too perfectly with the updated texts to other items mentioned earlier.
+How else are we to interpret it?
+If two nominally different temples located in the same country are both clarified by the developers to hide secrets with the miracles they have inherited at the exact same time, then we are obviously expected to conflate them.
 There is thus no reason to doubt that Lindelt’s Holy Temple is just an alias for the Archdragon Temple.
 They are one institution, dedicated to both dragons and the gods like Shulva before them.
-As a result, the temple has worked to collect and preserve knowledge about the gods.
-The aforementioned monastery set and its matching scimitar are the temple’s reproduction of the “holy” weapon and clothes employed by the painting guardians of Anor Londo from DS1.
-Lindelt’s knowledge, however, remains extremely fragmentary by the original game’s standards.

-Thing made in the shape of a holy hood that has been handed down since long ago and was made at the Holy Temple of Lindelt.
+Thing modeled on a holy hood that has been handed down since long ago and was made at the Holy Temple of Lindelt.

 The white, smooth cloth is lightweight and easy to move in.
 Its design that feels pious demonstrates that it protected something lofty.